Down With Food Waste

 The disposal grinds food waste into fine particles.

-InSinkErator garbage disposals are designed to grind most types of food waste.
+InSinkErator® garbage disposals are designed to grind most types of food waste.
 The fine particles flow downstream to a wastewater treatment facility.
-Prior to treatment, foodwaste is 75-90% water.
-After treatment, about 7% of food waste remains as biosolids.
+Prior to treatment, foodwaste is 60-95% water1.
+After treatment, about 7% of food waste remains as biosolids2.

 50% of U.S. wastewater flows to a Standard treatment plant.